How to Win in Today’s Age of Revolutionary Change

-Figure 1-5: Product Profit Map shows the profit-based market segmentation for the same company based on product profitability.
+Figure 1-6: Product Profit Map shows the profit-based market segmentation for the same company based on product profitability.

 In the product profit map, we see that the Islands of Profit products, a mere 5% of the products, provide 53% of the revenues and contribute fully 158% of the profits.
 The Coral Reefs products, on the other hand, constitute only 7% of the products, but contribute 27% of the revenues while draining fully 40% of the company’s net profits.

-The Minnows products comprise a whopping 87% of the products, but only 19% of the revenues, with a surprisingly large 25% profit drain.
+The Minnows products produce a whopping 87% of the products, but only 19% of the revenues, with a surprisingly large 25% profit drain.
 In contrast, the Palm Trees products comprise only 1% of the products and 1% of the revenues, but contribute a surprisingly high 7% of the profits.